Antares0982/Antares0982/README.md

 My personal website is [chr.fan](https://chr.fan/).
 Telegram channel: [Antares At Home](https://t.me/AntaresAtHome).

-The language I like best is Python (however, type hints is always needed and I cannot bear codes not using type hints), since I feel very free when writing and running codes.
+The language I like best is Python (however, type hints are always needed and I cannot bear codes not using type hints), since I feel very free when writing and running codes.

 I am also a fan of